Calling All Cool Cats at New York's Best Jazz and Blues Clubs

-New York Local Expert
+New York and Toronto Local Expert

 This tireless self-examination naturally extends itself to the world of jazz.
-Granted, New York jazz history is solid: the Harlem Renaissance introduced the world to musical legends like Fats Waller and Duke Ellington, and Manhattan's bop and bebop revolution brought out-of-towners like John Coltrane and Miles Davis to the city's storied stages.
+Granted, New York jazz history is solid: the Harlem Renaissance introduced the world to musical legends like Fats Waller and Duke Ellington, and Manhattan's bop and bebop revolution brought out-of-towners like John Coltrane and Miles Davis to the city's well-seasoned stages.
 As a result, contemporary fans worry that they missed the boat, and the golden age of New York City jazz is behind them.

 9 Iridium Jazz Club

 Let's start with the good news.
 The Iridium has hosted some of the world's greatest jazz talent, including the legendary late guitarist Les Paul.
 These days, emerging and established artists are a pinnacle of Keystone Korner Nights, hosted by San Francisco's Todd Barkan.
 He brings in top-tier performers like Ginger Baker, Mitch Winehouse, Jimmy Cobb and Ulysses Owens to play for in-the-know crowds of friendly fans.
 On the flip side, a night at the Iridium is an expensive endeavor.
 Cover charges can reach $40, and that's not taking into account the $15 per person food and drink minimum.
 But, so long as you plan to make a night of it, Iridium is still worth its weight in gold records.
 (212-582-2121)

 4 Jazz at Lincoln Center

 Want to grab dinner in a buzzy basement boite?
 Take in incredible views of Central Park at night?
 Or hear live performances hand-picked by one of the greatest jazz trumpeters alive today?
 Look no further.
 Jazz at Lincoln Center is your one-stop shop for all things swank, sleek and swingin'.
 The venue includes the glamorous Allen Room, a windowed space overlooking Central Park and modeled after a Greek amphitheater, as well as the 1200-seat Rose Theater, which sits five stories above Columbus Circle.
 Both host events and artists selected by artistic director Wynton Marsalis, such as the prestigious John Coltrane Festival.
 Wash it all down with a tipple or two at Dizzy's Club at Coca Cola, the hip subterranean restaurant with a Southern-style menu. ((212) 721-6500)